 LIM College is partnering with Mercado Global, a social enterprise organization that links indigenous artisans in rural Guatemalan communities to international sales opportunities, to present this unique opportunity.
 Participants will learn how local Guatemalan women interact with the international fashion market and will leave the program equipped to be ambassadors for change in their home communities.

-- Students must have at least second-semester Freshman status at the time of the program.
+- Students must have completed at least one full semester at the time of the program.

 - Minimum of 2.5 GPA.

 - Students must be in good academic and financial standing to participate.

 Dates for March 2019: March 3-10, 2019